loicpillard/Master/README.md

 - Function creating a file containing the genotypes for STRUCTURE from dat format
 - Input files (2) : file containing the individuals with continents, genotypes.dat
 - Output file (1) : file containing the genotypes and the continents for STRUCTURE

-structure_individuals(structure, out_individuals)
-- Function creating a file containing the continent of origin of each individual
-- Input file (1) : file containing the genotypes for STRUCTURE
-- Output file (1) : file containing the continent of origin of each individual

 admixture(structure, outname)
 - Function transforming the microsatellites data into SNP data